daanvdk/is_valid/README.md

 ```

 So you might think this way of finding all the errors was a bit cumbersome.
-This is because the API shown above is optimized to handling programmatically.
+This is because the API shown above is optimized to handling the result
+programmatically.
 If we want human readable errors we can just get the summary.
 ```python
 >>> explanation.summary()
 ```